thomsonlab/popalign/README.md

 2) Align subpopulations across samples based on minimum divergence
 3) Find subpopulation specific transcriptional and abundance changes
 4) Automatically discover differentially expressed genes based on L1 error in the distributions and
-5) Query data using a common universal model.
+5) Query data using a common universal model

 ## Install with pip